bozanomer/DataScienceBlogApplication/README.md

 I tried to add  brief information related to courses.However, the application aims to show  my abilities  on Django.

-For convenience, i added my blog application t pythonanywhere and you can also get through right here : http://bozanomer.pythonanywhere.com/
+For convenience, i added my blog application to pythonanywhere and you can also get through right here : http://bozanomer.pythonanywhere.com/